AnalyticsLoL/SummonerInsight/README.md

 Define global flags in Context.js and import them in other components (not constant functions).

 ## Ideas for next stuff
+- [ ] Update the mastery grades to match the after match icons in client
 - [ ] Filter matchhistory by queuetype and gamemode
 - [ ] Make dark mode and day mode pages using css var
 - [ ] Clickable links for players in matches